asimbashir/pinchzoompan/README.md

 Special Thanks to Applejacko

-IT WORKS PERFECTLY FINE IN CHROME, FIREFOX AND IE10+
+IT WORKS PERFECTLY FINE IN CHROME, FIREFOX, SAFARI, IE10+ and other webkit browsers